danielwilliamszone/services-example/README.md

 ## build

 To build the project, run `npm run build`.

-This will transpile the ES6 to ES5 using [Babel](https://babeljs.io/).
+This will transpile the ES6 to ES5 using [Babel](https://babeljs.io/) into the `dist` folder, to be committed and deployed to GitHub.

 ## test

-To run the [Jest](https://jestjs.io/) tests, run `npm run test` into the `dist` folder, to be committed and deployed to GitHub.
+To run the [Jest](https://jestjs.io/) tests, run `npm run test`.

 `@babel/polyfill` is imported in tests that have async code, to get around the `ReferenceError: regeneratorRuntime is not defined` error.